Pegahka/Recursive_Feature_Elimination/README.md

 The code is based on KE YAN's code where RFE was combined with the older Matlab SVM implementation (namely svmtrain): https://ch.mathworks.com/matlabcentral/fileexchange/50701-feature-selection-with-svm-rfe

-Running the code:

-Feedback welcome - the code will be update accordingly